 Four Scottish clubs have been playing qualifiers in July.

-Celtic's pursuit of a place in the group stages of the Champions League began against Northern Irish side Cliftonville.
-Neil Lennon's side won the tie 5-0 on aggregate and they are 1-0 up at the midway stage of the third qualifying round tie against the Swedes of Elfsborg.
+Celtic's pursuit of a place in the group stages of the Champions League began against Northern Irish side Cliftonville. and at the midway stage of the third qualifying round tie against the Swedes of Elfsborg.

-St Johnstone claimed a superb 2-1 aggregate win over Rosenborg and followed that up with a 1-0 first-leg win away to Minsk in the Europa League third qualifying round, while Hibernian have been knocked out of the tournament following a heavy aggregate defeat by Malmo.
+and followed that up with a 1-0 first-leg win away to Minsk in the Europa League third qualifying round, while Hibernian have been knocked out of the tournament following

-Motherwell lost their home tie in the third qualifying round to Kuban Krasnador and face an uphill battle to progress.
+Motherwell and face an uphill battle to progress.